tylerlaberge/Jasper/README.md

 We can expect this to take 8 seconds.
 2 seconds per scenario, 4 scenarios.

     $ jasper features

 ![alt text](https://github.com/tylerlaberge/Jasper/blob/master/img/NonAsyncDemo.jpg)

-As expected, it toook 8 seconds.
+As expected, it took 8 seconds.
 Now lets change our steps to take advantage of async.

 ```python
 from jasper import step